 Comparative views of Dr. Daniel Denison Slade: R.) Frontispiece to Charles R. Eastman's biography of Dr. Slade.
 S.) Figure 10 detail from EDD No. 1, age 23-24; what looks like a cleft in the chin is a stylus or probe.
 T.) Detail pulled from the internet.

 The identity of Figure 10 in Ether Dome Daguerreotype No. 1 is unknown to scholars.
-Wolfe identified Cabot, presumably Samuel Cabot (1815-1885), but doesn't say how he arrived at that conclusion.(51) Cabot was the medical officer for the second John Lloyd Stephens expedition to Yucatan, and after receiving instruction from the artist Frederick Catherwood, who preferred the camera lucida, he became the group's photographer.
-But he is not in the reenactment daguerreotype.
+Wolfe identified Cabot, presumably Samuel Cabot (1815-1885), but doesn't say how he arrived at that conclusion.(51) Cabot was the medical officer for the second John Lloyd Stephens expedition to Yucatan and became the group's photographer after receiving instruction from the artist Frederick Catherwood, who preferred the camera lucida.
+But Cabot is not in the "Reenactment" daguerreotype nor is he represented in any of the other Ether Dome daguerreotypes.

 51.)
 Wolfe, RJ (2001); Figure 12, page 78.